Elvis Agyemang: Early life and education

 Elvis was born in Tema but relocated to Kumasi with his family where he had his basic school education.
 He completed Adventist Senior High School before proceeding to pursue a BSc.
 Biological Science at the Kwame Nkrumah University of Science and Technology.
-He also has a MSc.
+He also has an MSc.
 Religious Studies from the Central University.

 Career

-Elvis started his career as a biology teacher at Tema Technical Secondary School after completing his undergraduate education at the KNUST and later worked shortly with Acacia Health Insurance before his call to start a church.

-His devotion to God and ministry began at a young age because he was born into a Christian family.
-In primary school, he started organizing prayer sessions, which he continued through junior high school.
-He joined the Pentecost Students Association (PENSA) while a student at the university and often planned devotions for his fellow students in his hostel.

-After experiencing a spiritual visitation in 2015 while battling a disease that nearly claimed his life, Elvis started Grace Mountain Ministry with 32 members.
-The church currently has locations in Madina and Kumasi.

 Alpha hour

-Elvis Agyemang launched the well-known online Alpha Hour, a one-hour non-denominational prayer meeting, on his social media pages.
-Every day at midnight, he gathers hundreds of people from all around the world to pray.
-His Facebook live broadcast has grown to be the most watched live stream in Ghana since its start with a peak viewership of 50,000 and it still draws a lot of people into prayer from all around the world.
-On Facebook, Elvis has more than 800K fans, and as of September 2022, his YouTube channel had 200,000 subscribers.
+Elvis Agyemang launched Alpha Hour, a one-hour online non-denominational prayer meeting, on his social media pages.
+His Facebook live broadcast has grown to be one of the most watched live stream in Ghana since its start with a peak viewership of 50,000.

 Personal life

 Elvis is married to Mercy Agyemang and they both live in Accra with their two children.

-Publications

-Elvis is the author of five books which are available for purchase on his website;